DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - The Tome of Strahd.md

 <p>I have studied much since then.
 'Vampyr' is my new name.
 I still lust for life and youth, and I curse the living that took them from me.
 Even the sun is against me, but little else can harm me now.
 Even a stake through my heart does not kill me, though it holds me from movement.
 But the sword, that cursed sword that Sergei brought!
 I must dispose of that awful tool!
 I fear and hate it as much as the sun.</p>
 <p>I have learned much, too, about this land of Barovia.
 Ancient are its ways, ancient beyond the knowledge of the simple folk of the valley.
 Ancient gods dwelt in this valley long before my coming, and three hidden fanes still give tribute to their memories.
 I visited the Swamp Fane, the Forest Fane, and the Mountain Fane, and claimed their power for my own.
 Their servants now serve me, and thus I have become the Land.</p>
 <p>Since my passage into eternity, I have often hunted for Tatyana.
 I have even felt her within my grasp, but each time, she flees from me again.
 But she cannot run forever—and I have nothing but time.</p>
+<p>I write this now to crystallize my rage in the face of time's bitter winds.
+As the chill of the grave grips my heart, I feel all that I was leave me—the death of the man, and the birth of the immortal.
+Yet this memory shall persevere, a scion of that righteous fury.
+I shall bury the past, and so begin anew.</p>
 <p>I now reside far below Ravenloft.
 I live among the dead and sleep beneath the very stones of this hollow castle of despair.
 I have abandoned the riches of my conquests beneath the toll of the belfry, sealed behind a reminder of the treasure I once lost.
-Yet one day, I shall rise again from the ashes of my glory, and reclaim what is rightfully mine.</p></div>
+Yet one day, I shall rise again from the ashes of my glory and reclaim what is rightfully mine.</p></div>

 The pages following the legible text are filled with diagrams, equations, and thousands of strange symbols.
 The symbols are not written language, but a cipher devised by Strahd to conceal his secret plans.
 (Only the **lich** Exethanter knows the key to decode Strahd's cipher.
 See [[Arc T - The Amber Temple]] for more information about Exethanter.)
 Several diagrams appear to depict a large, crystalline human heart, while others depict circles of standing stones.